A clear view of a Woodcock’s spectacular speckled tan, grey, and black camouflage.

 We are excited to host our fourth annual Woodcock walk in Madison!
 Join us as we search for these cool little birds as they "peent" and do their quirky and elaborate courtship fights that are called "sky dances."

 We will meet Saturday evening at Cherokee Marsh NORTH Unit in the big parking lot next to the restrooms and head into the open grassy area to the east of the lot.
+Total walking loop is around one mile in length.

 What to Expect